 Take a visit to the Lorne Sea Baths to de-stress.
 With a mix of activities and wellness sessions you won’t be able to pull yourself away.
 Mini Golf, Bumper Boats and Aqua Orbs are available if you’re up to the challenges.

 Otherwise, head into Lorne Salt therapy for a detoxifying appointment.
 The rooms are fitted out with reclining chairs and a television, and most importantly a fresh air filter to assist in the elimination of airborne particles.
 During your session, a halo-generator machine will grind up the salt to a fine dust, allowing it to be absorbed through the skin.

 To finish off what has already been a pretty spectacular day, make a booking for the town’s favourite Greek establishment, IPSOS Restaurant & Bar.
 Bringing a traditional Greek menu to the table, feast on Kalamata olives, chargrilled octopus and slow cooked lamb shoulder all night long.
 Grab a seat on the outside deck and enjoy a shot of Ouzo under the stars.

 If you’re planning on staying in Lorne, that’s a wise choice.
 Accommodation in the area is really affordable considering you’re basically getting million-dollar views wherever you stay.

-Three minutes away from the town centre, you’ll find a hideaway cabin that is perfect in making you feel a million miles away from civilisation.
+Three minutes away from the town centre, you’ll find a hideaway cabin that is perfect for making you feel a million miles away from civilisation.
 Check out our review of Allenvale cottages in Lorne.